MHuzaifaRauf/DBMS-web-project/README.md

 ## Author

-Crafted by Huzaifa Rauf, bringing sophistication and efficiency to your coding endeavors!
+Crafted by Huzaifa Rauf and Muhammad Usman, bringing sophistication and efficiency to your coding endeavors!